Many harmed by electroconvulsive therapy (ECT) want to protect themselves from involuntary ECT in the future.

 The 2006 article “Superseding Psychiatric Advance Directives: Ethical and Legal Considerations,” published in the Journal of the American Academy of Psychiatry and the Law, explains how care providers can easily override them.

-- Mental health system and laws at play in these scenarios
+- The mental health system and laws at play in these scenarios

 - Philosophical, ethical, and legal reasons for overriding PADs